Gaylord Healthcare Discloses Data Breach Following Ransomware Attack

 On Dec.
 19, 2024, Gaylord Specialty Healthcare experienced a cybersecurity incident that disrupted connectivity to its network.
 The breach was later attributed to a ransomware attack carried out by the SAFEPAY group, which subsequently claimed responsibility on the dark web and alleged to have obtained 160 GB of the organization’s data.

 After a thorough forensic investigation and document review, Gaylord Specialty Healthcare determined on Aug.
-25, 2025, that unauthorized acquisition of personal data likely occurred between Dec.
+25, 2025, that unauthorized acquisition of sensitive personal data likely occurred between Dec.
 16 and Dec.
 19, 2024.

 Gaylord Specialty Healthcare’s response